May 14, 2020

-Mutations in at least 15 genes can cause FA.
-The proteins encoded by these genes work together in a common pathway called the FA pathway which goes into operation when DNA damage occurs.
+Mutations in at least 18 genes can cause FA.
+The proteins encoded by these genes work together in a common pathway called the FA pathway that goes into operation when DNA damage occurs.
 The FA pathway sends certain proteins to the area of damage so DNA can be repaired and DNA can continue to be copied (replicated).
 Eight proteins form a complex known as the FA core complex, which activates two genes to make proteins, called FANCD2 and FANCI.
 The activation of these two proteins brings DNA repair proteins to the area of DNA damage.

 Eighty to 90 percent of cases of FA are due to mutations in one of three genes, FANCA, FANCC, and FANCG.
 These genes provide instructions for producing components of the FA core complex.
 Mutations in any of the many genes associated with the FA core complex will cause the complex to be nonfunctional and disrupt the entire FA pathway.
 Disruption of this pathway results in a build-up of DNA damage that can lead to abnormal cell death or abnormal cell growth.
 The death of cells results in a decrease in blood cells and physical abnormalities associated with FA.
 Uncontrolled cell growth can lead to the development of acute myeloid leukemia or other cancers.